 Categories of people you may not want to add as friends are teachers, doctors, students, or other people you know and like but who you would like to maintain a more professional distance from.
 Facebook is often a place where people are casual, let their (virtual) hair down, and don't censor.
 It can be weird or even inappropriate to see your therapist venting about her patients or for your boss to see photos of you relaxing at the beach when you claimed you were home sick.

-Chapter 8 provides much more information about the nuances of friendship and how to know whom to add.
+There is a lot more information about the nuances of friendship and how to know who to add in Chapter 8.

 Filling out Your Profile Information